 Figure 7: Influence of the natural selection operators on the optimization performance.
 Same conventions as Figure 4.

-The size of the population () has an effect on the performance of the optimization (Figure 8).
+The size of the population () i.e. the number of sets of AM parameters considered to build a “population”, has an effect on the performance of the optimization (Figure 8).
 A bigger population leads to better results, but also to significantly longer optimizations.
 Indeed, the required number of evaluation, and thus the required time, is approximately proportional to the population size.
 The optimal size seems to depend on the complexity of the AM to optimize: a more complex AM (ie. with more degrees of freedom) requires a bigger population size.
 A rule of thumb based on a limited number of case studies (not shown here) is provided hereafter:

 • for very simple implementations of the AM (1 level of analogy with 2 pressure levels),

-• for a bit more complex AM (1 level of analogy with 4 pressure levels, or 2 level of analogy with less pressure levels),
+• for a slightly more complex AM (1 level of analogy with 4 pressure levels, or 2 level of analogy with less pressure levels),

 • for significantly more complex AMs (2-3 levels of analogy with 4 pressure levels for the atmospheric circulation, and 2 to 4 levels for the moisture analogy).